EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 exchange_hash = H( bstr .cborseq [ aad_3, CIPHERTEXT_3 ] )

-where H() is the hash function in HKDF_V, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
+where H() is the hash function in the HKDF, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
 The use of '.cborseq' is exemplified in {{CBOR}}.

 We define EDHOC-Key-Derivation to be the function which produces the output as described in {{RFC5869}} and {{RFC8152}} depending on the variable input AlgorithmID, keyDataLength, and other:

 output = EDHOC-Key-Derivation(AlgorithmID, keyDataLength, other)

 For message_i the key, called K_i, SHALL be derived using other = aad_i, where i = 2 or 3.
-The key SHALL be derived using AlgorithmID set to the integer value of the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.
+The key SHALL be derived using AlgorithmID set to the integer value of the AEAD in the selected cipher suite (CIPHER_SUITE_U), and keyDataLength equal to the key length of the AEAD.

 If the AEAD algorithm uses an IV, then IV_i for message_i SHALL be derived using other = aad_i, where i = 2 or 3.
-The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of AEAD_V.
+The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the AEAD.

 ### EDHOC-Exporter Interface {#exporter}